Current national eResearch newsletter

 Dr Markus Buchhorn, AeRO CEO.

-|EMBL-ABR’s Genome Annotation and Open Science Workshop Series
+|EMBL-ABR’s Genome Annotation and Open Science Workshop Series: Reminder

 Monica Munoz-Torres, Biocuration Lead and Bioinformatics Scientist at Lawrence Berkeley National Laboratory, where she works in the Berkeley Bioinformatics Open-Source Projects group, will be touring Australia over June/July presenting workshops across EMBL-ABR Nodes in Melbourne, Hobart, Townsville, Sydney, Brisbane and Perth.